lukau2357/mlds-1/README.md

 ## Homework 5
 Implementation of standard risk estimation techniques: validation set, train-test split, cross-validation.
 Demonstration and interpretation of risk estimation techniques on a toy DGP (implemented in R).

+## Homework 6
+Implementation of deep neural networks and the backpropagation algorithm.
+Supported activations per layer are ReLU and sigmoid, but this can easily be extended.
+Verification of correctness of backpropagation is also present, computed partial derivatives are compared with numerical estimates.
+Comparison of deep neural networks and machine learning algorithms implemented in previous homeworks on the housing dataset.
+Hyperparameter optimization on a ~50k records dataset.

 ## SVM Demo
 Implementation of hard margin and soft margin SVM using CVXOPT library for quadratic programming.
 2D demonstrations added for both algorithms.